We conduct

 Will The Children Be Interviewed?

-Custody evaluators routinely interview and observe
+Evaluators routinely interview and observe

 children.
 It is best if this can be done in a comfortable